 The appliances, electronic devices, and lighting in your home are sources of internal heat.
 Avoid using lights and heat-generating appliances on hot days or during the hottest part of the day.
-Replacing bulbs with compact fluorescents or LED’s can be a solution as well.
+Replacing light bulbs with compact fluorescents or LEDs can make a difference, too.

 A well-insulated home can reduce your energy usage significantly—by 10% to 50%, according to the Department of Energy.
 As air naturally tends to move from warm areas toward colder areas, good insulation can block cool air inside the house from moving outside.

 Important areas to have insulated are the ceiling, attic, walls, and basement.
 And don’t forget crawl spaces and garages where insulation can be added to reduce heat loss!